vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 <summary>hint</summary>
 <br/>

 1. When configuring diagnostics settings, you can do so for multiple categories of logs.
 Each service exposes different categories.
-Switch back to the Git Bash shell and run the following command to list the log categories that Spring Cloud Service exposes.
+Switch back to the Git Bash shell and run the following command to list the log categories that Spring Apps Service exposes.

    ```bash
    az monitor diagnostic-settings categories list \